Carl Blaurock: Mountaineering

+Equipment

+Carl often used a sleeping bag made of wool batting with cotton covering that was produced by Daniels and Fisher in 1912 for the Colorado Mountain Club.
+Carl typically used leather army boots with hobnails and liked to wear a wool army shirt and trousers.
+If the weather was cold, he was known to stuff his clothing with newspapers to help provide additional insulation, particularly on his New Year's Eve climbs of Pikes Peak with the AdAmAn Club.
+Carl also built his first pair of skis from wood in 1913 after observing Carl Howelson demonstrate the sport in Denver.

 Legacy

 To honor Blaurock's legacy of climbing, the U.S. Department of the Interior named a 13,616-foot peak Mount Blaurock on July 11, 2004.

 Personal life

 During World War I, Carl served as a balloon observer in the signal corps.

-In 1925, he met Louise Forsyth while on a Colorado Mountain Club outing.
-They were married soon after and their marriage lasted until her death, 65 years later.
+Carl married Louise Forsyth in 1926, and they remained married 65 years until her death.
+Louise was a schoolteacher from Chicago and he first met her during summer hikes organized by the Colorado Mountain Club.

 In 1942, a federal grand jury indicted Carl for tax evasion, alleging that he failed to report income on which $2,375 was due in federal income taxes between 1935 and 1939 and neglected to report a gross income of $354,156 for that period of time.
 Carl pled guilty and was sentenced to five months in county jail, in addition to paying the tax due and added penalties of about $2,000.